zhenry9/dweet2ser-old/README.md

 In windows, you can alternately download the bin/dweet2ser.exe binary.
 You will still need config.txt in the same directory, with the settings you want.

 ## Usage
+The below assumes a Python environment.
+If you are using the windows executable, replace `python dweet2ser.py` with `dweet2ser`.

 ### Display help page

   `python dweet2ser.py -h`